aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 /usr/local/bin/phpize -> /usr/local/Cellar/php@7.2/7.2.18/bin/phpize
 ```

-Remember that we added `/usr/local/bin/` and  `/usr/local/sbin/` to our PATH variable so when we run the `php` or `pecl` commands we are executing the command that is symlinked to the proper version of the binary file we want to run.
-And since we are running the symlinked version of `pecl`, the php extensions that we install or uninstall are installed in the proper versions extenion file directory.
+Remember that we added `/usr/local/bin/` and  `/usr/local/sbin/` to our PATH variable so when we run the `php` or `pecl` commands we will execute the command that is symlinked to the proper version of the binary file we want to run.

-Before switching versions we stopped the current versions `php-fpm` service if it was running and started the service for the version that we switched to.
+And since we are running the symlinked version of `pecl`, the php extensions that we install (or uninstall) will installed in the proper versions extenion file directory.

-Running `php -v` we can see that the older version is reported.
+Running `php -v` we can see that the older version 7.2 is reported.

 To switch back to using the latest version we need to reverse the process by executing: